nlesc-nano/auto-FOX/README.rst

 Automated Forcefield Optimization Extension 0.3.0
 #################################################

-**Auto-FOX** is a library for parameterizing forcefields by reproducing radial distribution functions.
+**Auto-FOX** is a library for analyzing potential energy surfaces (PESs) and using the resulting PES descriptors for constructing forcefield parameters.
 Further details are provided in the documentation_.